31.01.2017

 Screen Shot 106

-Then there's a box with a life mushroom.
-I completely borrowed this idea from Super Mario Bros. but added spikes to keep it consistent with the rest of the level.
-If the player rushes, they'll get an extra life.
-If not, the mushroom will fall onto the spikes.
+Then comes a box with a life-giving mushroom—a concept borrowed entirely from Super Mario Bros.
+But I incorporated spikes to align it with the rest of the level.
+If players hurry, they'll earn an extra life.
+If not, the mushroom falls onto the spikes.

-Below, the player encounters a Koopa on a small platform.
-I decided to use mushroom-shaped platforms because they're just like regular land but look less reliable.
-And perhaps I've succeeded in that.
+Below awaits a Koopa on a small platform.
+Incidentally, I chose mushroom-shaped platforms because they have similar properties to regular ground but appear less stable.
+And perhaps I've succeeded.

-Then there are flamethrowers to contend with.
-I deliberately had the platform slowly descend to them to give the player time to understand how they work.
-One can bypass the obstacle course on top by jumping on the boxes, one of which is marked with a question sign.
-But then you'll never know what's hidden inside!
-Spoiler: there's a feather (one of the power-ups).
+Players then deal with flamethrowers.
+I deliberately designed the platform to slowly descend on them—giving players time to understand how they work.
+Players can bypass the obstacle from above by jumping on boxes, one marked with a question mark.
+Without doing so, you'll miss out on what's inside!
+It's a feather, by the way (one of the power-ups).

-Next comes a safe zone… Well, relatively: a Koopa can get onto the platform with the player.
-I didn’t plan it that way.
-But I like how it turned out, and that it can happen by chance.
-So the Koopa definitely stays.
+Next is a safe zone... relatively speaking, as a Koopa may climb onto the platform with the player.
+I didn't plan for this.
+Still, I like how it turned out and that it can happen accidentally, so the Koopa stays.

 Screen Shot 110